 Sometimes the window title may be present, but hidden.
 In such cases it may be easiest to click the “Find” button to get the title or class name.

 Blacklisting/Whitelisting By Window Class Name

 Expanding on our Notepad example, if we have titles that can change, yet wanted to be sure we blacklist all instances of Notepad without blacklisting other program windows, we could use the Notepad window class name instead of the title, which, in this particular case, is also “Notepad”:

 In a final example, the following would match Firefox and Notepad using their window class names, as well as WordPad by using only its window title:

 Note that class names are not always consistent across different flavors of the Windows operating system and it is therefore recommended to use the “Find” button where possible.

 Blacklisting/Whitelisting Using Regular Expressions

-In addition to standard matching by a window title or class name, you can also match both title and class names using Pearl Compatible Regular Expressions (PCRE).
-This must be done manually as the ‘Find‘ tool will not work in this case.
+In addition to standard window matching by using a window title or class name, you can also match both title and class names using Pearl Compatible Regular Expressions (PCRE).
+Although you can use the “Find” tool to obtain a normal window title or class name, it will not create a regular expression.
 When using regular expressions for window title and class names, the expressions are case sensitive.
 If you are not familiar with regular expressions, it is imperative that you read the documentation here before using them!

 Regular expressions are very powerful and although they offer the most flexibility, they should not be used unless you cannot match a window using a standard title or class name since there is a risk of misuse and a possible performance penalty.